AustinAMeyer/Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

 # AWS Cloud Architect Project: Design, Provision and Monitor AWS Infasructure at Scale

+I have included the screenshots and links to my responses below.

 ## Task 1: Create AWS Architecture Schematics
 ### Part 1
 You have been asked to plan and provision a cost-effective AWS infrastructure for a new social media application development project for 50,000 single-region users.
 The project requires the following AWS infrastructure and services.
 Please include your name and label all elements of the infrastructure on the diagram.